How to Play Extended Chords on Guitar (Guide with Charts)

 I recommend reviewing ways of playing different chords such as Major, minor, and 7th chords if you’re not confident with those yet.

 In this guide, you’ll learn how to add notes to your guitar chords to make them sound fuller.
-Let’s get start right away!
+Let’s get started!

 What are extended chords?

-Extended chords are any chord that include notes beyond the basic triad structure of a chord.
+Extended chords are any chord that includes notes beyond the basic 7th chord structure.

 Shell chords are great to know because they outline important notes in a chord.
-These chords use the root note, the 3rd tells us whether the chord has a Major or minor quality, and the 7th which tells us whether it’s a Major 7, Dominant 7, or minor 7 quality.
+These chords use three notes: the root, the 3rd (which tells us if the chord is Major or minor), and the 7th (which tells us if it’s Major 7, Dominant 7, or minor 7).

 These highlighted notes are also referred to as the chord tones, which change depending on the chord quality.